sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 * First, the story should be viral, publicly believed, in order to change a large enough audience to move the market.
 * Second, Shiller uses some propositions while explaining the term.
 He states that "the economic impact of narratives may change through time" and "narrative constellations have more impact than any one narrative".
-* Lastly, Shiller mentions social media as a source of narratives and Google Ngram as a tool for tracking them.
+* Last, Shiller mentions social media as a source of narratives and Google Ngram as a tool for tracking them.

 Combined together, to capture a narrative, one would need a good measure of what many people are discussing about, over time.
 Twitter (X), in this case, is an almost ideal source of information for capturing this distribution of opinions.